collabnix/kubelabs/AKS101/aks-networking.md

 ## Azure Container Networking Interface (CNI) networking

-This is a slightly more advanced form of networking, and will require some planning
+This is a slightly more advanced form of networking, and will require some planning ahead.
+This method allows pod to be accessed directly using the IP addresses they get from the subnet.
+The number of IP addresses needed are set aside for the node.
+Since this is a hard limit, this is where planning is needed to prevent exshausting IP addresses.

+## Deploying networks